How to Best Store Your Coffee?

 By Megan Dority — / Coffee Talk

-Besides picking the right coffee, aka the World’s Strongest Coffee, knowing how to properly store those highly caffeinated beans is a key factor in making that perfect cup.
+Besides picking the right coffee, aka the World’s Strongest Coffee, knowing how to properly store coffee is a key factor in making that perfect cup.
 After all, coffee is the vital liquid magic that keeps us going through the longest days.

 They say to keep your friends close but your enemies closer.
 While that may be the case for us, it’s not the case for coffee.
 Coffee’s archenemies?
 Air, moisture and heat.
 These factors strongly impact the freshness of your coffee—and ultimately, the taste.
 If you wanted to drink a cup of stale, tasteless coffee, you’d drink decaf.